CBussom/TagApp/Weekly Reports/Weekly Report(10-11).md

 1. Continue working on SQLite database - Greg Salisbury
 2. Create columns for players - Cameron Bussom
 3. Get the BluetoothAdapter.startDiscovery() working so it can be used to scan for other devices  - Love-Divine Onwulata and Cameron Bussom
-4. Figure out how to have the tag button enabled/disabled depending on the player's range - Mahima Abraham
-5. Start implementing different settings/features to the app(or test it out on my project) to make it more user friendly and to improve its layout - Mahima Abraham
+5. Continue implementing different settings/features to the app(or test it out on my project) to make it more user friendly and to improve its layout - Mahima Abraham

 # *Individual Team Contributions*